You won't find any stolen vehicles or insurance write-offs on AA Cars

 Auris updates Back to top

-Which Auris should I buy?
+Which used Auris should I buy?
 Back to top

 With only two generations, choice in the Auris is relatively narrow.
 Here are a few of the different trim levels and their features to consider.